 But at some point you have to realize that more is not always better.

-The funny thing is, nobody talks about some of the less obvious problems that come with consumer debt, and these are the kinds of problems that can hurt your life in the biggest way if you don’t recognize them.
+The funny thing is, nobody talks about some of the less obvious problems that come with indebtedness.
+These are the kinds of problems that can hurt your life in a huge way if you don’t recognize them.